Sarvesh2k/Social_Distancing_Detection/README.md

 ## Contributors

 - Information gathered from [this article](https://www.pyimagesearch.com/2020/06/01/opencv-social-distancing-detector/)
-- Codebase forked from [Sai Subhakar T](http://saimj7.github.io).
+- Code Inspiration from [Sai Subhakar T](http://saimj7.github.io).
 Thank you for your information on this topic!
 - Manish Shankar
 - Adithya Sineesh